-Execute the git reset command to revert the current staging area and working directory back to the HEAD commit:
+First, you should execute the git reset command to revert the current staging area.

-If there are not any uncommitted changes that are important then invoke git reset with the --hard option which will reset everything to your last commit:
+If there are no important uncommitted changes, then run git reset with the --hard option which will reset everything to your latest commit:

 git reset --hard HEAD